 1. Course Bachelor of Veterinary Medicine 2.
 Year Graduate Entry Year (of 4 Year BVetMed programme) 3.
-Applicable to Academic Year 2019/20 4.
+Applicable to Academic Year 2020/21 4.
 Aspects of Course Covered by Examination All subjects taught in the Year 5.
 Form of Examination 5.1.
-Written Papers Paper 1: Multiple Choice Questions (MCQ); up to 11⁄2 hours Paper 2A: Problem Solving / Integrated Reasoning Questions; up to 3 hours Paper 2B: Problem Solving / Integrated Reasoning Questions; up to 3 hours 5.2.
+Written Pa Paper 1: Paper 2A: Paper 2B: pers Multiple Choice Questions (MCQ); up to Problem Solving / Integrated Reasoning up to 3 hours Problem Solving / Integrated Reasoning up to 3 hours Questions (integ 5.2.
 In Course Assessments Two summative in-course assessments (MCQ/PSQ) at the end of Term 1 and Term 2.
 5.3.
 Practical Tests Structured orals related to subjects taught in the year.
 6. Marking Criteria 6.1.
 Multiple Choice Questions The number of marks available for each type of question will be clearly stated on the examination paper.
-A question left unanswered or deleted by the candidate will score zero.
+A question left unanswered or deleted by the student will score zero.
 The pass mark for the MCQ examinations as a whole will be set according to approved and accepted standard setting protocols, normalised and then scaled.
 6.2.
 Problem Solving / Integrated Reasoning Questions The number of marks allocated to each section of the question will be clearly stated, totalling 10 marks for the whole question.
 The model answer will state how marks are to be allocated for specific factual answers, or the description or completion of a defined process.
 Where an answer must be judged more subjectively, the model answer must describe the quality of content, understanding, integration or expression required to attain the marks allocated for that answer.
 Fractional scores are permitted for each section.
 6.3.
 Integrated Structure and Function (ISF) Orals Each structured oral examination will be marked out of a maximum of ten marks with students accumulating marks by answering questions of increasing complexity.
 Highest marks will be obtained by students demonstrating integration of their knowledge.
-7. Allocation of Marks and any Additional Requirement nts First Sit Resit 7.1 i.
-Written Paper 1 ii.
-Written Paper 2 (2A & 2B) iii.
-ISF Oral 31.5 45 13.5 35 50 15 iv.
-In-course Assessment Term 1 v.
-In-course Assessment Term 2 5 5 0 0 7.2 For the purposes of 8. below:
+7. Allocation of Marks and any Additional Requirement Posit 7.1 ii.
+Writ ten Paper 1 ten Paper 2 (2A & 2B) Oral First Sit 35 40 15 Resit 37.5 45 17.5 ourse Assessment Term 1 ourse Assessment Term 2 5 5 0 0